ScoreFusion: Fusing Score-based Generative Models via Kullback-Leibler Barycenters: PRELIMINARIES AND SETUP

 If we reverse a diffusion process in time, then under some mild conditions (see, for example, \citet{reverse2, reverse1}) which are satisfied for all processes under consideration in this work, we still get a diffusion process.
 To be more precise, we want to have a process $\tilde{X}$ such that for $t \in [0,T]$, $\tilde{X}(t) = X(T-t)$.
 From the Fokker–Planck equation and the log trick \citep{Anderson1}, the corresponding reverse process for Process (\ref{eq:forwardSDE}) is

 where $\nabla$ represents taking derivative with respect to the space variable $x$.
 We call the term $\nabla \log p_t(x)$ as the (Stein) score function.
-If the forward process is an OU process, then the reverse process is
+If the forward process is an OU process, then the reverse process is $\tilde{X}(0) \sim p_T$ and

-If the backward SDE can be simulated (which is typically done via Euler–Maruyama method, see details in Appendix \ref{Euler}), we can generate samples from the distribution $p_0$.
+If the backward SDE can be simulated (which is typically done via Euler–Maruyama method, see details in Supplementary Material Section \ref{Euler}), we can generate samples from the distribution $p_0$.
 We can view simulating the backward SDE as the denoising step from pure noise to the groundtruth distribution.

-\subsubsection{Score estimation}
+\subsubsection{Score Estimation}

 The only remaining task is score estimation for $\nabla \log p_t(x)$.
 There are many ways to achieve this, and some of them are equivalent up to constants that is independent of the training parameters.
 In this paper, we choose the time-dependent score matching loss used in \citet{MLE}: